 - If you have pets then washing them regularly will be beneficial.
 Also try to avoid sleeping with them as hairs and dander can easily rub off.

 - Use no-toxic cleaning products.
 Brands such as Ecover, Eco-zone and Iron & Velvet are just a few worth looking into.

 - If possible then you could replace any carpeting with hardwood or vinyl flooring.

 Promoting good air quality in your home can make a big difference to your health.
 You should also look into the humidity of your home.
-High humidity brings moisture into the home which in turn can increase mold growth.
-Mold spores can then escape into the air and cause all kinds of problems.
+High humidity brings moisture into the home which in turn can increase mould growth.
+Mould spores can then escape into the air and cause all kinds of problems.

 The Hoover H-Purifier 300

-The H-Purifier 300 is a smart device, meaning it can be controlled via an app on your smart phone or other smart device.
+The H-Purifier 300 is a smart device, meaning it can be controlled via an app on your smartphone or another smart device.
 The hOn app is available to download from the Apple App Store or Google Play.

 What’s inside the box?